-The overall length of training is 72 months (six years), all of which occurs on the Mayo Clinic Rochester campus (there are currently no off-site rotations).
+The overall length of training is 72 months (six years), all of which occurs at Mayo Clinic's campus in Rochester, Minnesota.
+There are currently no off-site rotations.

 The residency is grossly divided into three basic parts:

 - Oral and maxillofacial surgery — 30 (minimum) to 36 months